enthought/pyface/docs/source/image_types.rst

         images/
             my_image.png

-The image can code like the following in my_module.py will work:
+The image code like the following in my_module.py will work:

 .. code-block:: python